pyconau/2018.pycon-au.org/about.md

 The first day of PyCon AU is dedicated to specialist tracks.
 These tracks, also known as 'mini-confs', are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.

-In previous years, specialist have included [Django](https://djangocon.com.au), Science and Data, Python in Education and Internet of Things.
+In 2018, these tracks will be: Django, Security and Privacy, Education, and Internet of Things.
+[Read more](/news/specialist-tracks)

-The set of Specialist Events is determined by a seperate Call for Specialist Tracks in late 2017, with the talks proposals for the tracks submitted in the main Call For Proposals in mid 2018.

 ## Conference Main Track